Menu

 Composition of the Supervisory Board

 The General Meeting elects the Supervisory Board.
-The Supervisory Board currently has eight members elected by the General Meeting and five members elected by the employees in accordance with the Danish Companies Act.
-Consequently, the Supervisory Board has a total of 13 members.
+The Supervisory Board currently has nine members elected by the General Meeting and five members elected by the employees in accordance with the Danish Companies Act.
+Consequently, the Supervisory Board has a total of 14 members.

 The members elected by the General Meeting are elected individually and for a term of one year.
 Re-election is possible.

-Six of the eight members elected by the General Meeting, of which one is the Chair, have an international business background in addition to competences related to FMCG, digital, finance, ESG, supply chain, procurement and emerging markets.
+Seven of the nine members elected by the General Meeting, of which one is the Chair, have an international business background in addition to competences related to FMCG and the drinks industry, digital, finance, ESG, supply chain, procurement and emerging markets.
 The other two members, of which one is the Deputy chair, are affiliated to the Carlsberg Foundation, the Company’s principal shareholder, and have an academic background.
 These members are bearers of the Carlsberg Group culture, and the heritage and values stemming from founder J.C.
 Jacobsen, and the Supervisory Board sees them as patrons of the same.

 The employee representatives are elected for a term of four years.
 They hold the same rights and obligations as the members elected by the General Meeting.